cocos-creator/docs-3d-deprecated/en/asset/compress-texture.md

 ![compress-texture](compress-texture/compress-texture.png)

 The editor will provide a preset by default.
-If you need to add more presets, you can click the `Edit preset` button to open `Project Setting -> Compress Texture` to add and edit presets.
+If you need to add more presets, you can click the `Edit preset` button to open `Project Settings -> Compress Texture` to add and edit presets.
 The compression format here is readonly.
-For how to add texture compression presets, please refer to [Project Settings](./editor/project/index.md).
+For how to add texture compression presets, please refer to [Project Settings](./editor/project/index.md) documentation.

 ![meta](compress-texture/meta.png)